-Maximize the Culinary Possibilities
+Maximize the culinary possibilities

-Brought to you by Basic American Foods.
+From Basic American Foods.

 Chef Bill Kim is known for scratch-made menu creations at bellyQ, his popular Asian barbecue restaurant in Chicago.
 However, he widened his horizons and enhanced his creativity by working with a pair of convenient, labor-saving products from Basic American Foods, Potato Pearls® Natural Mashed Potatoes and Golden Grill® Hashbrown Potatoes.

 It happened at the Taste the Trends® Tour, an annual event sponsored by Basic American Foods during the National Restaurant Association Show that hosts foodservice operators on a tour and tasting of hot Chicago restaurants like his.

 Kim crafted exciting new items like Potato Dusted Fried Squid Tacos and Hashbrown Breakfast Turnovers for his industry guests to taste.
 They were a snap to make with Potato Pearls® Natural Mashed Potatoes and Golden Grill® Hashbrowns, products that are synonymous with made-from-scratch flavor and quick, easy prep, plus a few ingredients he already had in the bellyQ kitchen.

 For example, take the Potato Dusted Squid Tacos, which showcased the versatility of Potato Pearls® as a breading.
 The idea is brilliantly simple.
 Essentially, Kim just dusted pieces of squid with a dry mixture of Potato Pearls®, corn starch, flour, paprika, garlic and salt and fried them in hot oil until golden brown.
 Then he nestled the crispy morsels in soft, warm white corn tortillas and topped them with avocado, green papaya, Thai basil and a dollop of hot sauce.